Half-Shot/gamedev-workshops/26-02-2013/README.md

 Prerequisites
 ----
-* things
+* Get everyone to download VS beforehand so it can be started straight off.

 How it's gonna go down
 ----
 * Intro
     * Starts off as a VB workshop with really shitty music
     * Then shit gets real and C# smashes in with smooth jazz (and all that jazz)
     * A small powerpoint detailing what the workshop will be about
-    * Smooth jazz is a requirement, not an option
+    * Smooth jazz is a requirement, *not an option*
     * After which we'll have a showing of stuff we've done in C#
+    * *A small talk on the brillance of linux*
 * Syntax (C# Console)
     * Variables
     * Loops
     * Functions
+    * Object Orentated stuff (Classes, Methods)
     * All of the above in Console
 * The Text Adventure
     * Show them the text adventure